ngty/ngty.github.com/source/_posts/2011-10-12-falling-in-love-with-ars-scoping.markdown

 - activerecord
 ---

-If you do rails, you should fall in love with scoping, as it can really boast ur activerecord-fu.
+If you do activerecord, you should fall in love with scoping, as it can really boast ur AR-fu.

 Here's an example: